 Hasan, 2019).
 In contrast, South American (Latin America) immigrants are more reserved regarding schooling (Crosnoe, 2010; Poza et al., 2014; Sibley & Brabeck, 2017).
-To summarize, Azerbaijanis are involved in school activities but mainly in home-based activities because of passive school communication. coronavirus. and work responsibilities.
+To summarize, Azerbaijanis are involved in school activities but mainly in home-based activities because of passive school communication, coronavirus, and work responsibilities.
 However, parents are satisfied and optimistic about their children's academic achievement.
 The American school program does not require much hourly support as children's achievement depends mainly on teachers and students themselves.
 Thus, Azerbaijani Americans do not link their children's academic achievements with their involvement but with the modern American school approach.
 Click here to read the full article.

 Photo by Gunel Alasgarova: Seven Beauties: Mix of modern and traditional art: Seven colorful "armudi" (pear-shaped) glasses representing tea-culture, beauty of female body and number seven which has special meaning in Islam.
 Art object is in historic Old City (Baku, Azerbaijan).
-The Lie of Capitalism: An Analysis of "Opinion: The Deception of the Gig Economy" Xueqi Wang Xueqi is a first year undergraduate in Molecular Genetics.